Malden, Massachusetts: Education

 Malden Public Schools is the school district.
-Malden has five public elementary and middle schools; one charter elementary, middle, and high school; one public high school; one Catholic high school, one Catholic Pre-K through 8 school, Cheverus Catholic School; and one public preschool.
+Malden has five public elementary and middle schools; one charter elementary, middle, and high school; one public high school; one Catholic high school, one Catholic PK–8th school, Cheverus Catholic School; and one public preschool.
 The elementary schools in Malden were replaced in the late 1990s with five new facilities: Beebe, Ferryway, Forestdale, Linden, and Salemwood.
 The city's three high schools are Malden High School, Malden Catholic High School and Mystic Valley Regional Charter High School.
 According to a study conducted by the National Center for Education Statistics in 2013, Malden High School was found to be the most diverse public high school in Massachusetts.